JoeyBernhardt/Nutrient_analysis/rarefaction_practice.md

 * create my 'species abundances' columns using the individual micronutrients, and the values in each row correspond to whether a species reaches 25% of RDI for that nutrient (so it's all 0s or 1s)

 * so the 'species accumulation curves' below answer the question: how many fish species do you need to sample before you reach X number of RDI targets (so # of RDIs is on the y axis, and number of species is on the x axis)

+* as such, since the number of micronutrients I have is 5, the max number of RDI targets reached is 5.

 ```r